 Power Research Electronics b.v.
 (PRE Power Developers) has been nominated for the KVK Innovation top 100 by the Dutch Chamber of Commerce (KvK).
-The company is specialised in developing electrical modules for fast loading systems for electrical vehicles.
-PRE supplies these modules to suppliers of loading systems.
+The company is specialised in developing electrical modules for fast charging systems for electrical vehicles.
+PRE supplies these modules to suppliers of charging systems.
 PRE has been nominated for the KvK innovation top 100 with their new V2G-charging module.

 Battery of electrical vehicles function as power plants

 On average an electrical vehicle will only be driving about 10% of the time.
-Researchers from the Technical University (TU) in Delft and PRE saw opportunities to do more with the battery in the remaining time.
+Researchers from the Delft University of Technology and PRE saw opportunities to do more with the battery in the remaining time.
 The battery can, for instance, be used as a home battery.
 And all the batteries together, constitute a virtual power plant.
 When there is an unbalance in the energy grid, those batteries can create stability.
 For both households and the energy companies this can lead to huge savings.
 According to research company ABI research households can save up to € 240.00 in their annual energy bill.

 Direct charging with sustainable energy

 The next step is charging the battery with sustainable energy.
 Electrical driving is only sustainable when the energy used is also sustainable.
 V2G-technology makes it possible.
 By connecting solar panels to the V2G-charging systems the energy will go straight in the battery of the vehicle.
 This is much more efficient than supplying energy to the grid first and then supplying that energy back to the battery of the vehicle.
 When the electrical vehicles are not charging, or the battery is fully charged, it can be resupplied to the grid.
 This research has been conducted and completed last year by PRE and TU Delft.
 The research received several awards.